Kitchen and Other Stories

 Mango smoothie in a blender with visible orange pulp, on a rustic wooden surface, highlighting fresh fruit smoothie recipes and healthy breakfast ideas.

-Add the chopped tomatoes, the peeled ginger and garlic to a blender.
-Blend to a puree.
+1. Add the chopped tomatoes, ginger, and garlic to a blender and blend until smooth.

-While the dal is cooking, heat the oil in a medium-sized frying pan and fry the onions until golden brown.
+1. While the dal is cooking, heat the oil in a medium frying pan and fry the onions until golden brown.

 overhead view of a frying pan containing cooked sauce mix for white urad dal recipe with spices added ready to mix.

-After this, add the cumin, coriander, chilli powder, and sea salt and cook for five more minutes.
+2. Stir in the cumin, coriander, chilli powder and sea salt, then cook for a further 5 minutes.

 Side view of a frying pan containing cooked white urad dal mixed into the base sauce.
 Water is being poured into the mix.

-Adjust seasoning to taste.
-Add the freshly chopped coriander and chaat masala if you wish.
+1. Adjust the seasoning to taste, then stir through the chopped coriander and chaat masala, if using.

 FAQ's